-The rest of the men were all gone.
+The rest of the men were gone.
 The only trace they had left was blood.
 Dragged away into the darkness by greedy hands and ferocious appetites.
 She shuddered.
-Just the mere thought of the creatures sent shivers down her spine.
+Just the thought of the creatures sent shivers down her spine.
 Beasts that feel no emotions.
-They had struck like a plague, like a tumbling rock.
+They had struck like a tumbling rock.
 Without anger, nor mercy.
-All the friendly faces she had worked with, and now they were all gone.
+All the friendly faces she had worked with, and now they were all dead.

-He was right.
-She looked up and felt the warm water kiss her lips.
+She felt the warm water kiss her lips.
 The raindrops tapped on the metal tank on the motorcycle, darkening the landscape.

-“You think the boys are okay?”
+“You think them boys are okay?”
 She asked.

-“Nope.”
+“Sure.”
 He replied.
-“Let’s just find Jonny and get to the Baron, and I’m sure we can figure it out.”
+“Let’s just find Jonny and get to the Baron, and I’m sure we can figure this out.”

-The point in which the wasteland ended, and the 5th outskirt began was not much of a border.
+The point at which the wasteland ended, and the outskirts began was not much of a border.
 It was more of a slow fade into civilization; A waterhole here, a shed there, wild dogs trying to survive.
-People knew better than to settle down further out.
+People were smart enough to live closer together.

 The rain now poured from the dark skies above.
-A cacophony of drums against the windshield.
-Strawberries yanked her hoodie further down over her face and pretended she would live inside it forever.
+A cacophony of drum-hits against the windshield.
+Strawberries yanked her hoodie further down her face and pretended she would live inside it forever.
 It rarely rained out here.
-Whenever it did it was an occasion to celebrate.
+When it did, it was an occasion to celebrate.

-She looked up at Shelby; His face hardened as he removed his goggles and pulled down his scarf.
-At the slow speed they were rolling into town at it would be a miracle if they remained unnoticed.
+She looked at Shelby; His face hardened as he removed his goggles and pulled down his scarf.
+At the slow speed they rolled into town at, it would be a miracle if they remained unnoticed.

 “The representative of the House of the Pact wants to see yah two.”
 Declared the rough face under the leather hat.
 “Throw down yah guns, step off yah bike, and follow me.”

-“Oh, shut yah trap!”
+“Oh, shut yah trap, Shelby!”
 He replied, “We know yah both!
 Now get to the going!”

 Shelby discreetly flicked the safety back on before throwing his weapons on the ground.

-They both slowly placed their hands on their heads and began following the leather-hat man towards the House of the Pact.
+They both slowly placed their hands on their heads and began following the leather-hat man towards the Baron’s house.
 Strawberries noticed the curtains on every window closing as they walked past.

 First a shotgun in her face, and now they were herded like cattle?
 Enemies of the Baron?
-After everything they had gone through, this was their welcome home gift?
+After everything they had been through, this was their welcome home gift?

-As they rounded the corner her blood turned to ice.
+They rounded the corner, and her blood turned to ice.

-There hung a limp body, strung up by its neck.
+There, hanging at the end of a rope.
 The rainwater streamed from its shoes.
 It gently swayed in the breeze.
-Its face was dark purple, and it had a beard.
+Its face was dark purple, and it bore a beard.

 “Oh, no…” She froze in her tracks.

-The horrible parody of what was once a great man just hung there.
+The horrible parody of what was once a great man just hung there in silence.